 This means that for the duration of the moratorium, creditors cannot demand payment, impose additional interest or charges, or take legal or enforcement action against the debtor.
 For businesses facing a temporary financial setback, this provides breathing space to restructure without the immediate pressure from missed payments.

-Creditors must halt all efforts to collect their dues without permission from the court during this time.
+Creditors must halt all efforts to collect their dues without permission from the High Court during this time.
 They also cannot cancel contracts or agreements because of unpaid bills that are under moratorium protection.

 This effect can be challenging for creditors as it delays their ability to recover funds owed.
 However, it is designed as a fair system allowing both parties—a debtor in distress and their creditors to find mutually agreeable solutions post-moratorium period.